YihuanHu/Leetcode-Cracker/dailyChallenge/day20*.md

 [Cousrse Link](https://programmercarl.com/0235.%E4%BA%8C%E5%8F%89%E6%90%9C%E7%B4%A2%E6%A0%91%E7%9A%84%E6%9C%80%E8%BF%91%E5%85%AC%E5%85%B1%E7%A5%96%E5%85%88.html#%E6%80%9D%E8%B7%AF)

 - Similar to 236
+    - But 235 is searching on an edge since again it's BST
 - Logic:
     -  Since this is BST, the ancestor must be [p,q]
     -  when we recursively traverse from top to bottom, the first time we encounter the cur node whose value is within the range [q, p], then cur is the lowest common ancestor of q and p
 - why we need p&q as parameter here: for comparisons.
 Global variables also works but not flexible enough
+-

 - recursive (order does not matter)